Ecdosis/STILFilter/README.md

 excellent customisability.
 Simple tags can be converted via a table, and more complex ones like pg (page-break) can be handled separately.

+Note that in STIL offsets are *relative* to the *preceding* property start OR the start of the file (whichever comes first going backwards).
+Also offsets are in bytes NOT characters (so beware of UTF-8 encoding!).
+Unless you are modifying the source text you don't need to change these.

 USING
 -----